 Fabrications is a maker’s oasis.
 Upstairs is the original shop that was opened in the early 2000s and which soon became a hub for the local artists and craftspeople, and downstairs the renovated workshop where talented teachers run clubs and classes.
 Locals are known to stop in for a yarn (and perhaps to buy some yarn, too) or to seek out advice on their projects.

-When I went to visit her in East London for my first sewing lesson, Barley shared a story about a woman called Lucy, who once walked into the shop with a yellow suitcase.
+One day a lady walked into Barley's shop with a yellow suitcase.
 The suitcase was full of shirts that had belonged to her late husband who’d passed away a couple of years earlier.
 Her request?
 An upcycling commission (Fabrications had earned a reputation for these) like none they’d ever taken on before; Lucy wanted to have a set of memorial cushions made up from her loved one’s old, worn fabrics for herself and her children.

 And so was born a sweet service that Fabrications now calls ‘Remember Me’, through which Barley transforms clothes and other items that hold memories of people and times gone by.
 It’s almost a therapeutic process because even if her clients don’t have the skills to contribute to the project themselves, they’ll be drawn into a conversation about their cherished memories.